MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 ---

 ROBOTS: NOINDEX,NOFOLLOW
-title: Partitions in Viva Insights
+title: Partitions in Workplace Analytics
-description: Description of partitions plus how to use and set up partitions in Microsoft Viva Insights
+description: Description of partitions plus how to use and set up partitions in Workplace Analytics
 author: paul9955
 ms.author: v-pausch
 ms.topic: article